 Here's what I think Release Planning should comprise.
-I think for a 3-6 month release, this could be done in about 2-3 days.
+For a 3-6 month release, most teams could do this in about 1-3 days.
 With good enough quality to then start sprinting the next day.

 I will explain release planning more in later posts.